 Ways to Make Friends Before Moving to Campus

-Check social media.
-Add your college on Facebook, Twitter and Instagram.
-Students form groups on Facebook for their class, major or dorm.
-Connecting with people sets you up to know people before you move to campus.
-Plus, it will give you a good idea of who you might be able to meet up with at orientation.
-Students often share activites on Twitter and Instagram, as well.
-You never know what you find until you look.
+Check out social media.
+Follow your new school on Facebook, Twitter and Instagram.
+Students tend to form groups on Facebook for classes, majors and dorms, too.
+Connecting with people sets you up to know students before you move to campus.
+Plus, it will give you a good idea of who you might see at orientation.
+Students also share events on social media as well.

-Meet up with alumni from your high school.
-Even if you weren’t close, make sure to reach out to students at your college who you went to high school with.
+Meet alumni from your high school.
+Even if you weren’t close, reach out to students at your college or university who you went to high school with.
 Ask if they want to meet up for coffee before the year starts.
-If they agree, you’ll at least know a few people on campus.
-At best, you will gain a new friend for the next several years of college.
+If they agree, you’ll know someone on campus and possibly form a long-lasting friendship.

-Go on a trip.
-A pricer option is to go on a study abroad trip aimed at incoming freshmen.
-Heading to a foreign country for several weeks with a small group of students will cement friendships.
+Go on a trip abroad.
+A pricer option is to go on a study abroad trip designed for incoming freshmen.
+Heading to a foreign country for several weeks with a small group of students will certainly cement friendships.

-Take initiative.
-If you’re going to a college out of state, find other students attending the same college and arrange a meetup.
-Also, check to see if your college or its local alumni group are planning to organize something in your area.
+Take initiative to plan.
+If you’re going to a school out of state, find other students attending the same college and arrange a meetup.
+Also, check to see if your college or the local alumni group are planning to organize something in your area.